liavweiss/RoboMaster-S1/README.md

 of the line that the robot is following using line_follow_color_<color> located on line 30.
 First we lower the gimbal to look at the floor and after that as soon as the robot detects the red line it will move towards it, we have chosen the speed of the robot to be slower so that the robot can make sharp turns.

-Video showing the 'Follow after line' abillity : (https://youtube.com/shorts/tX8VVClE-zo?feature=share)
+Video showing the 'Follow after line' abillity: https://youtube.com/shorts/tX8VVClE-zo?feature=share

 ---------------------------------------------------
 #### Follow and shot a person: